コンテンツにスキップ

 It was the same for me, and when I started performing on stage I became very concerned about how to position the audience.

-■What is the ideal positioning of the audience?
+■What is the ideal audience position?

 Rehearsal at the "Square" Photo courtesy of the Prefectural Youth Center

-■Please tell us about the choreography.
+■Please tell us about the choreography

 I would be happy if even just one person is born who can shine in this industry in the future (laughs).